bootic/bootic-api-client-js/README.md

 # Bootic JS API Client

 Modern client for the [Bootic API](https://api.bootic.net), written in pure vanilla Javascript.

 # Usage

+Works both in the browser and Node.js (via node-fetch-polyfill).

+The following example prints the data for the last order available in a specific shop.

 ``` js
 const bootic = require('bootic')